nds-fsd/paypal-frontend/README.md

 <p>

 </p>
 <p align="center">Are you considering to support the project by donating to me?
 Please DON'T!!
-Instead, please consider donating to support Ukraine <a href="https://www.withukraine.org/">donating</a>
+Instead, please consider donating to support <a href="https://www.withukraine.org/">Ukraine</a>
 <p>